facebook/fboss/BUILD.md

 If you installed dependencies manually, CMAKE_INCLUDE_PATH and CMAKE_LIBRARY_PATH must be modified to include the paths to the dependencies.
 If you use `getdeps.sh`, then this should work out of the box.
+If you build with SAI copy your platform specific libSaiAdapter.so to external/SAI/lib directory or modify path to the library file.

 Build as follows: